zayyehtut/shadcn-import-helper/README.md

 3. The extension will scan for shadcn component imports and add uninstalled components to the queue
 4. Click on the status bar item to install all queued components

+Alternatively, you can use the command palette (Ctrl+Shift+P or Cmd+Shift+P on macOS) and search for "Shadcn: Scan Workspace for Components" to scan your entire workspace for shadcn component imports.

 ## Configuration

 This extension contributes the following settings:

 - `shadcnImportHelper.componentFolder`: Specify the folder name for shadcn components (e.g., 'ui', 'shadcn', 'custom-ui').
 Default is 'shadcn'.
 - `shadcnImportHelper.importRegex`: Regular expression pattern for detecting component imports.
 Default is `import\s*{([^}]+)}\s*from\s*["']@/components/shadcn/([^"']+)["']`.
+- `shadcnImportHelper.packageManager`: Specify the package manager to use for installing components.
+Options are 'npm', 'pnpm', or 'bun'.
+Default is 'npm'.

 You can modify these settings in your VS Code settings.json file or through the Settings UI.

 ## Requirements

 - This extension requires that you have [shadcn/ui](https://ui.shadcn.com/) set up in your project.
-- Make sure you have Node.js and npm installed on your system.
+- Make sure you have Node.js and your chosen package manager (npm, pnpm, or Bun) installed on your system.

 ## Known Issues